Skip to Content

 Readers and former Post staffers, including former executive editor Marty Baron, have labeled the decision as “craven” and “cowardly,” seeing the move as an attempt by billionaire Post owner Jeff Bezos as an attempt to pre-emptively bend the knee to a possible second Trump administration.
 A person with knowledge of the matter told CNN that an endorsement of Harris had been drafted by the Post’s editorial board members before it was quashed by Bezos.

-As the Post hemorrhaged subscribers — and saw three members of its editorial board resign — Bezos sought to calm the response, publishing a rare op-ed Monday in which he acknowledged the timing of his decision had led to speculation he was attempting to appease former President Donald Trump.
+Earlier this week, as the Post hemorrhaged subscribers — and saw three members of its editorial board resign — Bezos sought to calm the response, publishing a rare op-ed in which he acknowledged the timing of his decision had led to speculation he was attempting to appease Trump.

 “I wish we had made the change earlier than we did, in a moment further from the election and the emotions around it,” Bezos wrote.
 “That was inadequate planning, and not some intentional strategy.”